-Rear Adm.
-Johnson graduated from the United States Naval Academy in May 1979 with a Bachelor of Science degree in International Security Affairs.
+Rear Admiral Arthur Johnson graduated from the United States Naval Academy in May 1979 with a Bachelor of Science degree in International Security Affairs.
 He earned his naval aviator wings of gold in February 1981.

 He has served in command and various staff positions in Hawaii, California, Keflavik, Iceland, Guam, Japan and the Pentagon.
 He has deployed extensively throughout the Arabian Gulf, Indian Ocean, and Pacific regions.
 Afloat, he served as operations officer, administrative assistant, as well as sea and anchor detail officer of the deck onboard USS Carl Vinson (CVN 70), where he earned Third Fleet’s Shiphandler of the Year honors for 1990.